minhhoang270695/IC_Addons/IC_Addons/IC_PotionSustain_Extra/README.md

 > [!NOTE]
 > *`Allow Increasing Sustain Bracket` is mutually exclusive with `Force Specific Sustain Bracket`.*

+#### Increasing Sustain Bracket Thresholds (Minimum)

+When a potion type amount drops to or below this threshold - the addon will no longer be able to Increase Sustain Bracket to that potion type.

+#### Increasing Sustain Bracket Thresholds (Maximum)

+When a potion type amount increases to or above this threshold - the addon will be able to Increase Sustain Bracket to this potion type.

 #### Force Specific Sustain Bracket?

 This is a checkbox that will force the addon to use a specific sustain bracket.
 It will only ever automate potion priorities within this bracket - even if you cannot sustain that bracket.